elgbar/Feudalism/Bugs.md

 +Sometimes NPCs (villages) won't respawn after executing /killall ++Temp fixed, now there is spam to the console when using the command -.- +Skript gives random errors after a while
++If you get killed when drinking a health potion you don't respawn (critical during lazarus' battle) +Zombie AI ignores player when it runs away
++Zombie spawns too many
++Zombie teleporting is very visible
++Zombie spawn with armour

 Cannot reproduce bugs: